Canal Boat Hire Location

 History of the Midlands

-The Midlands is considered to be the historical heartland of the Industrial revolution which came about during the period between 1760 and 1820.
+History of the Midlands shows it as the historical heartland of the Industrial revolution which came about during the period between 1760 and 1820.
 Incidentally, this period coincides exactly with the reign of King George III.
-During this period, hand held tools and the human workforce began to be replaced by steam driven machines which were more reliable and could work around the clock.
-Machines based around the James Watt steam engine were changed to incorporate a circular motion thus replacing the piston motion engines of the past.
+During this period, hand held tools and the human workforce began to be replaced by steam driven machines.
+These were more reliable and could work around the clock.
+Machines based around the James Watt steam engines incorporated a circular motion thus replacing the piston motion engines of the past.
 This enabled industry to create production line systems.
 Due to these changes, and due to the large number of factories making textiles and popular products of the time, this made the Midlands a significant contributor at the cutting edge of the industrial revolution.

 The Midlands Canal Network